 Tween Theater Club is just for kids ages 10-13!
 Come join in the fun as our dedicated instructors provide an evening of fun to improve acting and improv skills, memorization, and listening.
 Every meeting is sure to be a blast!

-Tween Theater Club will be meet on Tuesday in August before resuming its fall Saturday schedule.
-All meetings are at the Story Theater Company rehearsal space, 615 S. Dayton Ave, Suite 125, with social time at 6:30 pm and workshop from 7-9 pm.
+All meetings are at the Story Theater Company rehearsal space, 615 S. Dayton Ave, Suite 125, with social time at 3:30 pm and workshop from 4-6 pm.
 Dates and descriptions are below.
-Beginning in September, the time for Tween Club will be 3:30 pm for social time and 4-6pm for the workshop.

 |February 11, 2017||Tween: Actor Training from the Beginning: Psychological Realism and Stanislavsky’s “System”